-Reconstruction of external dose could involve the calculation and assignment of dose from multiple sources (e.g., photons, neutrons, electrons, ambient dose, X-ray, etc.).
+Reconstruction of external dose could involve the calculation and assignment of dose from multiple sources (i.e., photons, neutrons, electrons, environmental dose, and occupational medical dose).
 This document provides information about the calculation of external dose and how it should be assigned under EEOICPA.